Liodeus/liodeus.github.io/_posts/2020-08-11-bufferOverflow.md

 EIP contains normal pattern : ... (offset XXXX)
 ```

-Get the offset, modify :
+Get the offset, modify in exploit.py:

-- The "offset" variable in exploit.py
+- The "offset" variable by the offset
 - The "retn" variable by "BBBB"
 - Remove the "payload" variable